The Order of the Sun

 Wilders

 Progressives view Wildcallers as intriguing objects of study, and count some former Wilders among their ranks.
-Puritans generally disdain or are hostile to the link of Wildcallers with their companions.
+Puritans are generally suspicious of Wildcallers’ link to the land and a power they have not yet mastered.

 Chantry and The Guild